-Julie L. Moore SHAREHOLDER
+Julie Moore SHAREHOLDER

-She is the incoming chair of the Torts and Insurance Practice Section Council of the South Carolina Bar, on the editorial board of the SC Lawyer magazine and as an adjunct faculty member at the Charleston School of Law.
+She previously served as the chair of the Torts and Insurance Practice Section Council of the South Carolina Bar, on the editorial board of the SC Lawyer magazine, and as an adjunct faculty member at the Charleston School of Law.

 Julie is married to Thomas Rode, a partner with another local law firm, and they live in West Ashley with their children.Read more